decipher2k/FediverseBrowser/README.md

 Fediverse Hub is a production-oriented .NET scaffold for a cross-platform Fediverse timeline app.
 It runs in demo mode without real accounts and keeps UI, domain logic, API adapters, persistence, localization and platform shells separated.

 # Caveat
-Accounts are created in the format <accountname>.peer
+Accounts are created in the format -accountname-.peer

 ## Architecture